johnpfeiffer

 • Build and Deploy

-The intent of this post is to help people build and understand simple reactive web applications
+This post is to help people who are familiar with coding to build and understand simple reactive web applications.

 2025 update: due to the never-ending nature of tech breaking things - this post needed an update (goodbye Create React App)